mccanne/sharkfest/README.md

 zapi load pile.zson
 ```

+Brim doesn't really know what to make of it.
+* It doesn't look like Zeek or Suricata
+* It doesn't have timestamps
+* There's no single schema to organize it in a table.

-Now we can query it in Brim
+But we can query it in Brim... since I was told to use SQL, we made Zed
+a superset of SQL...
 ```
 SELECT * FROM employee
+SELECT * FROM employee | cut typeof(this)
 SELECT name,salary FROM employee WHERE salary >= 250000 ORDER by salary DESC SELECT * FROM deal
-SELECT name, sum(forecast) as forecast FROM deal GROUP BY name ORDER BY forecast DESC SELECT name, union(forecast) as deals, sum(forecast) as total FROM deal GROUP BY name ORDER BY total DESC SELECT d.name AS name, e.phone as phone, d.customer as customer FROM deal d JOIN employee e ON d.name=e.name
+SELECT name, sum(forecast) as forecast FROM deal GROUP BY name ORDER BY forecast DESC SELECT name, union(forecast) as deals, sum(forecast) as total FROM deal GROUP BY name ORDER BY total DESC SELECT d.customer as customer, d.name AS name, e.phone as phone FROM deal d JOIN employee e ON d.name=e.name
 ```
 Note all the queries worked just fine with the junk in the way!